 What is the Early Childhood Education Administration Certificate?

-The Early Childhood Education (ECE) Administration Certificate is designed for the individual seeking employment as a master teacher, administrator, supervisor or director of a preschool or childcare center.
+The Early Childhood Education (ECE) Administration Certificate is designed for the individual seeking employment as a Site Supervisor, Director or Administrator of a preschool or childcare center.

-The ECE Administration Certificate meets the master teacher/administrator preparation course work requirements for the California Commission on Teacher Credentialing (CCTC) Master Teacher, Site Supervisor and Program Director Child Development Permits (includes both Title 22 private facility and Title 5 public facility requirements).
+The ECE Administration Certificate meets the preparation coursework requirements for the California Commission on Teacher Credentialing (CCTC) Site Supervisor and Program Director Child Development Permits and the specialization and supervision courses for the Master Teacher Permit.

 What are the requirements to apply?

 What requirements do I need to fulfill the ECE Administration Certificate?

-The ECE Administration Certificate program consists of four mandatory core courses and two electives of your choice (total of 18 quarter units, or 12 semester units).
-The electives for the ECE Administration program should be different from the ones completed for the Lead Teacher Advanced Courses Certificate.
+The ECE Administration Certificate program consists of four mandatory core courses and one elective course (total of 15 quarter units, or 10 semester units).
+The recommended elective course for the ECE Administration program is EDUC X 440.2 ECE Educator Liability Fundamentals: How to Protect Children and Safeguard Your Career.
+However, completion of another offered elective course will also count towards certificate completion requirements.
 A grade of C or better must be earned in all courses for a candidate to receive the certificate.
+Electives taken for another certificate may not be used for a second certificate.

 Once I receive my Early Childhood Education Certificate, am I qualified to be a master teacher, administrator, site supervisor or director of any Early Childhood School in California?

-Upon completion of the total 27 quarter units from both the ECE Associate Teacher Certificate and the Lead Teacher Advanced Courses Certificate, or equivalent units, you may be qualified to become a master teacher, administrator, site supervisor or director at a private facility provided that you also complete additional requirements outlined by the California Commission on Teaching Credentials (CCTC) for Title 22 (private facility) and Title 5 Child Development Permits (public facility).
+The 36 quarter units earned in the ECE Associate Teacher Certificate combined with the Lead Teacher Advanced Courses Certificate meet the ECE subject-matter course requirements outlined by the California Commission on Teaching Credentials (CCTC) for the Child Development Teaching Permits and Title 22 (private facility) and Title 5 Child Development Permits (public facility) licensing requirements.
 Please visit the CCTC web site for information regarding permit requirements www.ctc.ca.gov.

 Can I transfer units from another institution to UCLA Extension's Certificate Program?